ArnoD15/iobroker_E3DC/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-body:
-- type: textarea
-  attributes:
-  label: The problem
-  description: >-
-        Describe the issue you are experiencing here.
-Tell us what you were trying to do step by step, and what happened that you did not expect.
+**Describe the bug**

-        Provide a clear and concise description of what the problem is and include as many details as possible.
+A clear and concise description of what the bug is.
-   validations:
-   required: true

 **To Reproduce**
 Steps to reproduce the behavior: